 Today is the big day.
 It is summit day.
 If the views filled you with joy on the first day, it’s only going to get a whole lot better today.
 Fill your bellies with warm food and gear up for your hike.
 Oh by the way, it’s just a two hour hike to Nag Tibba top from here, so don’t stress out.

 Have I been staring at this picture for too long or does it look like the guy in focus is missing a head?
 Anyhow, this is going to be your route at the beginning, before…

 …you disappear in a beautiful lush green forest, to begin your ascend.
 There are a few steep patches, but just enough to give everyone a taste of what trekking in the mountain involves.

 You will walk uphill for about 2 km...

 And before you know it, you are standing on top of Nag Tibba.

 If I told you the magic lies at the top, I lied.

 It’s all in the journey.
 But it will feel magical to have reached the highest point on the trail.

-You will also see the beautiful Himalayas from up here.
-Try spotting well known peaks like Bandarpoonch, Kala Nag and Swargrohini from up here
+You also see the beautiful Himalayas from up here.
+Try spotting well known peaks like Bandarpoonch, Kala Nag and Swargarohini from up here.

 The snow slopes near the top are sometimes perfect for glissading.